Dr. R. Ahmed Dental College and Hospital

 The Dr. R. Ahmed Dental College and Hospital is a Government dental college located in Sealdah, Kolkata, in the state of West Bengal, India.
-It is affiliated to the West Bengal University of Health Sciences and is recognized by Dental Council of India.
-It teaches Bachelor of Dental Surgery (BDS) and Master of Dental Surgery (MDS) courses in various specialty.
+It is affiliated to the West Bengal University of Health Sciences and is recognised by Dental Council of India.
+It teaches Bachelor of Dental Surgery (BDS) and Master of Dental Surgery (MDS) courses in various specialties.

 History

-Southeast Asias' one of the oldest colleges owes its existence to the legendary visionary Dr. Rafiuddin Ahmed (1890- 1965).
+One of the oldest colleges in Southeast Asia owes its existence to Rafiuddin Ahmed (1890-1965).
 This college has produced many notable graduates in the field of dentistry and surgery over the last few decades.
 It is India's first dental college.
-The college was established by a one-man team " Dr. Rafiuddin Ahmed".
+The college was established by a one-man team "Dr. Rafiuddin Ahmed".

 Courses offered

 Dr. R. Ahmed Dental College is four-year undergraduate program followed by one year of internship.
 Upon completion, you would earn a Bachelor of Dental Surgery (BDS) degree.
 The postgraduate program requires three years to earn a Master of Dental Surgery (MDS) degree.
 MDS is offered in the following specialties: